Our16bitwars/Hi/README.md

 If i find you annoying/ start annoying me, i WILL be rude.
 Like just go away from me. if i said to leave me alone.
 Just leave me the fuck alone.

-I'm fine with you c+h me and stuff but if i'm with my beloved or friends, ask them first if you wanna join a cuddle pile.
+I'm fine with you c+h me and stuff but if i'm with my friends, ask them first if you wanna join a cuddle pile.
 If they say yes, i won't mind .

 I WILL hide and block you if i feel umcomfortable.

-i won't tolerate any hate towards me or my friends/beloved
+i won't tolerate any hate towards me or my friends

 I WON'T join parties.
-I'm on a party alredy with mah friends .
+I'm on a party alredy with my friends .

 If i stop talking, im not mad at you.
 Its just my social battery at zero, takes a bit to recharge so be patient..